gdm413229/swwmgz_m/README.md

 SWWM GZ brings to GZDoom a "best of" collection of custom weapons I've made for Unreal Tournament, plus many new things that didn't make the cut there.

-This is the very first fully original add-on on top of Doom Tournament.
+This is the very first fully original mod based on Doom Tournament code.

+---

+## The Player

+In order to save time with modeling and whatnot, there's only one player class with one skin: The Demolitionist.
+Some cute looking robot who deeply enjoys playing around with all these weapons.
+The model has some parts that support player colors, which honestly is a major advantage over the uncolored DT and Doomreal models.
+Their voice type can be configured separately from the player's own gender, by the way.

+Note: Since you're a robutt you pretty much can swim indefinitely and are also inmune to poison.

 ---